Super-Protocol/ctl/README.md

 Result will be saved at `./dist/spctl-linux`
 #### Build on native os (linux only):
 ```
-yarn build:linux
+npm run build:linux
 ```
 IMPORTANT: to make `upload` and `download` commands works correctly, requires to make this build on Linux only</br>
 Result will be saved at `./dist/spctl`

 ### MacOS
 ```
-yarn build:mac
+npm run build:mac
 ```
 IMPORTANT: to make `upload` and `download` commands works correctly, requires to make this build on MacOS only</br>
 Result will be saved at `./dist/spctl`

 ## Develop and Release

 Before making a release, please decide what version tag this release should have - major, minor or patch.
 Then create a new `release/vX.X.X` branch with new version.
-Then run one of the next commands: `yarn patch:beta` or `yarn minor:beta` or `yarn major:beta`.
+Then run one of the next commands: `npm run patch:beta` or `npm run minor:beta` or `npm run major:beta`.
 This command will make commit, create new tag and push all of this to remote.
 Then you need to make PR to master and merge it with `Rebase and Merge` after approve.
 Then go the Releases Page and create new release with the name as new tag.

 ## Commands
-`yarn build` – compiles typescript with tcs.</br>
+`npm run build` – compiles typescript with tcs.</br>
-`yarn build:linux` – builds a linux binary file ready for distribution</br>
+`npm run build:linux` – builds a linux binary file ready for distribution</br>
-`yarn build:macos` – builds a macos binary file ready for distribution</br>
+`npm run build:macos` – builds a macos binary file ready for distribution</br>
-`yarn dev [command]` – runs command in dev mode</br>
+`npm run dev -- [command]` – runs command in dev mode</br>
-`yarn prettier` – runs code auto formatting
+`npm run prettier` – runs code auto formatting

 ## Dependencies
 - NodeJS v17.4.0
 - NPM v8.3.1
-- yarn v1.22.17